Bahar bin Smith: Allegations of battery of online taxi driver

 On 2018, Bahar allegedly beat an online taxi driver near his residence in Tanah Sereal, Bogor.
-The dispute between Bahar and driver allegedly started because of Bahar's anger with his wife for going home too late, and the driver become the outlet of Bahar's anger.
-In November 2020, Bahar has been charged for the crime.
-During the investigation, Bahar refuses to provide information to the police and prefers to go to trial concerning the case.
-Bahar's lawyer stated that Bahar and the driver had made out-of-court settlement, and the victim have retracted their police report.
+The dispute between Bahar and driver allegedly started because of Bahar's anger with his wife for going home too late, and the driver became the outlet of Bahar's anger.
+In November 2020, Bahar was charged for the crime.
+During the investigation, Bahar refused to provide information to the police and preferred to go to trial concerning the case.
+Bahar's lawyer stated that Bahar and the driver had made an out-of-court settlement, and the victim had retracted their police report.

 Hate speech

 On 7 December 2021, Bahar, along with another Islamic scholar Eggi Sudjana was reported to the police by Husin Shahab, secretary-general of the Eradication Committee of Law Mafia (KPMH), for their hate speech.
 Bahar threatens to report back Husin by alleging him for spreading hoaxes.
-The vice secretary-general of 212 Alumni Brotherhood (PA 212), Novel Bamukmin also mentions names that must processed too: Dudung Abdurachman, Sukmawati Soekarnoputri, Muwafiq, Ade Armando, Guntur Romli, Abu Janda, Viktor Laiskodat, and Habib Kribo.
+The vice secretary-general of 212 Alumni Brotherhood (PA 212), Novel Bamukmin also mentions other names that must be processed: Dudung Abdurachman, Sukmawati Soekarnoputri, Muwafiq, Ade Armando, Guntur Romli, Abu Janda, Viktor Laiskodat, and Habib Kribo.

-In response to the reporting of Bahar, residents of Surabaya protest to pressure the head of Indonesian National Police to capture Bahar.
+In response to the reporting of Bahar, residents of Surabaya protested and pressured the head of Indonesian National Police to capture Bahar.